cgat-developers/cgat-core/docs/defining_workflow/Tutorial.rst

 To run the pipeline navigate to the working directory and then run the pipeline. ::

    python /location/to/code/pipeline_test.py config
+   python /location/to/code/pipeline_test.py show full -v 5

 This will place the pipeline.yml in the folder.
 Then run ::

-   python /location/to/code/pipeline_test.py  make full -v5
+   python /location/to/code/pipeline_test.py  make full -v5 --local

 The pipeline will then execute and count the words in the yml file.